 It breaks my heart to think about a child trying to learn in school with a grumbling stomach distracting from the task at hand.
 As a parent, I can definitely understand how tough it must feel to not be able to provide your child with three meals a day.

 Even with a small donation, we can help bring more food to the table for the families in our communities who are unable to fill their cabinets with wholesome food themselves.

 Other Considerations to Help Your Local Food Cupboard

 Learn More About What Is Safe To Eat

 Have you ever thrown out a whole apple just because it had a bad spot on it?
 Would you buy the pineapple at the grocery store with the crooked top?
-Truth be told, most of probably don’t even know that tons of produce is “imperfect” because it never makes it to the grocery store shelves even though there is nothing fundamentally wrong with it.
+Truth be told, most of us probably don’t even know that tons of produce are “imperfect” because that produce never makes it to the grocery store shelves (even though there is nothing fundamentally wrong with it).

 Be An Advocate In Your Community

 Word of mouth is powerful.
 Most people have no idea how much food goes to waste.
 And why would they?
 Our food production is so far removed from the daily lives of most of the people who eat the food that it’s tough to expect everyone to understand how it traveled from farm to table.
 We waste food, in part, due to a lack of awareness of just how much wasted food is piling up and how much of an impact it could have if diverted to worthy causes.